Table of Contents

 What is meant by endpoint?

 The endpoint is also called equivalence point or stoichiometric point means the conclusion of the chemical reaction.
 It is the point where no more titrant is required and the reaction is complete.

 What is meant by redox titration?

-In redox titration both oxidation and reduction reactions takes place simultaneously.
-During titration one will get oxidised at the same time the other reactant will get reduced also called redox reaction.
+In redox titrations, both oxidation and reduction reactions take place simultaneously.
+During titration, one will get oxidised at the same time the other reactant will get reduced also called a redox reaction.

 Keep visiting Byjus to learn more about class 12 CBSE chemistry practicals.